EUCAIM/Glossary/2-Glossary.md

 Document that establishes the terms and conditions for integrating a local node into the EUCAIM Federation.
 It will define the level of service, access to data and processing resources, technical interoperability requirements, and support supplied by the providers.
 The SLA will also outline service availability targets, constraints, and contact points for addressing any issues or inquiries related to the services within the federation.

+### Software Onboarding (PoC)

+Process of integrating new tools, AI models, and pre-processing software into the platform while ensuring compliance with technical, security, and quality standards.
+It involves conceptual validation to align software with EUCAIM’s goals, technical validation to assess infrastructure compatibility, and integration validation to ensure seamless operation.
+Software providers must submit documentation, demonstrations, and validation reports, while EUCAIM validators oversee compliance and risk assessment, addressing security, ethical, and performance concerns.
+Once approved, the software is registered in bio.tools under the EUCAIM collection, making it accessible for researchers and data scientists.

 ### Software Provider (SP)

 The Software Provider refers to any entity (startups, enterprises, research institutions, government agencies, non-profit organisations) that would like to contribute with processing tools, services, or applications they have developed to the EUCAIM’s marketplace for use in the federated processing purposes of the platform.

+### Stakeholder

+A person such as an institution/hospital/research community who is involved with an organisation, society, etc. and therefore has responsibilities towards it and an interest in its success.

+### Stakeholder Advisory Board (SAB)

+A group of experts and key representatives from various stakeholders to the consortium, such as scientific, clinical, regulatory, technological organizations, or industry representatives.
+This group aims to provide strategic advice and guidance on the project's activities and decisions, ensuring that the solutions and technologies developed are relevant and aligned with the needs of the sector, ethical and regulatory standards, and scientific advancements. [[20]](3-References.md#ref-20)

 ### Stakeholder Forum (SF)